Tour Length

 Why should I choose Kenya for a budget safari?

 “Nairobi’s role as a hub for African budget travel has given Kenya a long and reliable tradition of budget safaris.
-Nairobi is one of the cheapest African destinations when it comes to both international air travel and budget accommodation.
+Nairobi is one of the cheapest African destinations when it comes to both international air travel and budget accommodations.
 Building on this foundation, the Kenyan tourism industry has experience in taking budget travelers into the heart of some of Africa’s premier wildlife areas.
 Choosing a budget safari in Kenya will not limit your options to view the Big Five (lion, leopard, elephant, rhino and buffalo) or other African animals.
 While per-day national park fees are expensive, budget operators are adept at ensuring costs are kept to a minimum.
-Budget accommodation is almost always possible within or just beyond park boundaries.”
+Budget accommodations are almost always possible within or just beyond park boundaries.”

 1What is included in a budget Kenya trip?

 “There is a range of possibilities.
-All-inclusive safaris should include all accommodation, three meals a day, transport and game drives.
+All-inclusive safaris should include all accommodations, three meals a day, transport and game drives.
 Other safari operators may build in more flexibility – breakfast and dinner may be included but not lunches.
 If your safari includes a camping component, you might be expected to help with the setting up of camp, the preparation of meals and cleaning up afterwards.
-But the biggest variable is the standard of the accommodation.
+But the biggest variable is the standard of the accommodations.
 There is everything from simple two-person tents to basic rooms in lodges or large safari-style tents in tented camps.
 Clearly the more you pay, the higher the levels of comfort.
 Exactly what is included is a question that you should always ask any operator when planning your safari.
 Don’t necessarily go for the cheapest option.
 Extras added later to your overall costs may cancel out the appeal of a low (but perhaps misleading) upfront price.”

 2How do I avoid the crowds in the parks?

 “You can avoid the worst of these crowds if you’re flexible with dates.
 Kenya is one of the busiest safari destinations in Africa, so expect to share safari trails with plenty of other travelers.
 The busiest times are usually around Christmas, Easter and July and August, when international travelers choose to spend their holiday time in Kenya.
 The migration of wildebeest and zebra between the Serengeti and the Masai Mara is surely one of the greatest spectacles on the African calendar.
 However, the sheer number of travelers who visit at this time can spoil the experience for many.
 It’s also the most expensive time to visit and a cheap Kenya safari at this time is more difficult to find.
 The only way to increase your chances of finding a cheap safari during this period is to take your time looking at all of the available options.
 Last-minute deals are sometimes possible but waiting for one to appear can be a risk.
 Wildlife is abundant in most parks year-round, and if you’d prefer a thrilling encounter without waiting in queues of safari vehicles, you may choose to avoid the migration.
 Predicting when the migration occurs is an inexact science.
-The herds usually cross into the Masai Mara from the Serengeti from July to August and remain in Kenya until November when they return to Tanzania.
+The herds usually cross into the Masai Mara from the Serengeti from late July to August or September and remain in Kenya until October when they return to Tanzania.
 But any of these events can happen earlier, later or not at all.
 That being the case, May and June, or September and October can be ideal to avoid the crowds.”

 3Can you describe a typical day on a Kenya budget safari?

 “A typical day on a Kenya budget safari revolves around wildlife viewing and early morning and late-afternoon game drives, which are a near-constant of life on any budget safari.
 These are the times when wildlife is most active and easiest to see.
 If your budget safari has you staying in a simple tented camp or budget lodge, your time in between wildlife viewing and meals will largely be your own.
 You can either arrange excursions such as village visits or have some downtime to relax.
-One of the ways that operators keep costs down is by reducing the number of staff who accompany you on safari.
+One of the ways that budget safari operators keep costs down is by reducing the number of staff who accompany you on safari.
 What this means in a practical sense is that you’re expected to play a role in keeping camp life running.
 On a camping budget safari, you’ll participate in setting up camp, packing up each campsite and generally contributing to the smooth running of camp.
 This may mean helping out with the preparation of meals, and then cleaning up afterwards, as well as putting up and dismantling tents.
 On a camping safari, if you’re moving on to the next campsite, you’ll return to camp after the morning game drive, prepare breakfast, clean up, pack up camp, and then set off to the new location, usually with some wildlife viewing en route.
 Lunch is often a relatively quick affair, sometimes in the form of a picnic at a well-chosen spot along the way.
 On arrival at the new camp, you’ll join the communal effort to set everything up.
 After dinner in the evening, expect to spend time around the campfire.”

-4What type of accommodation can I expect?
+4What type of accommodations can I expect?

-“Most budget safari packages in Kenya offer a varied range of accommodation options, perhaps more so than any other major safari destination.
+“Most budget safari packages in Kenya offer a varied range of accommodations, perhaps more so than any other major safari destination.
 At the cheaper end of the scale, simple canvas tents of the two-person variety provide you with overnight shelter.
 These will usually travel with you from one campground to the next.
 Also cheap are the budget lodges, usually offering a basic bed in a shared room.
 These are at their best out on the fringes of the major national parks.
 In the south, particularly around the Masai Mara and Amboseli, homestays in Maasai compounds are an atmospheric and rewarding option.
 More comfortable and roomy safari tents or simple lodges of varying levels of comfort are all also possible, although they do cost more.”

 5How much will this safari cost?

 “As a starting point, count on per-person per-day prices that begin at US$110.
 This figure is usually based on a twin-share package, and solo travelers can expect prices to begin closer to US$140 to US$165 per day.
 Finding the right balance between a small group size and reasonable levels of comfort with a low price is the key to planning a budget safari.
 Prices vary greatly from one safari to the next, costs depend upon a whole range of variables, and the range of tours is extensive.
-The per-person rate can vary according to group size, accommodation standards, the amount of travel required between parks and so on.”
+The per-person rate can vary according to group size, standards of accommodations, the amount of travel required between parks and so on.”

 6Kenya Reviews